Qarj/WebImblaze/MANUAL.md

 In the example above, the condition is specified first, before the `|||`.

-The condition in this case is that the `Set\-Cookie: ` regular expression finds at least one match in the response output.
+The condition in this step is that the `Set\-Cookie: ` regular expression finds at least one match in the response output.

 If the condition is met, then the regular expression after the `|||` is executed.